S

 10%

 We evaluate the email editor, template library, and mobile responsiveness based on free plan access, documented features, and user reviews.
-Platforms with drag-and-drop editors and modern templates score higher.
+Modern drag-and-drop editors with responsive templates score higher.

 Analytics & Support